timescale/docs.timescale.com-content/api.md

 | `start` | The start of the gapfill period (timestamp/timestamptz/date)|
 | `finish` | The end of the gapfill period (timestamp/timestamptz/date)|

+Note that explicitly provided `start` and `stop` or derived from WHERE clause values need to be simple expressions.
+Such expressions should be evaluated to constants at the query planning.
+For example, simple expressions can contain constants or call to `now()`, but cannot reference to columns of a table.

 ### For Integer Time Inputs

 #### Required Arguments [](time_bucket_gapfill-integer-required-arguments)